Category Archives: 1967 Films

 Grade: B-

-I hesitated even listing Tippi Hedren among the main cast above since she only appears in A Countess From Hong Kong’s (1967) final ten minutes.
-I then realized that her appearance also helped make the film better than it would have been without her so I decided to give her some deserved props.
+I hesitated to list Tippi Hedren among the main cast above, since she only appears in the final ten minutes of A Countess From Hong Kong (1967).
+I then realized that her appearance also helped make the film better than it would have been without her, so I decided to give her some deserved props.

-A Countess From Hong Kong needs all the help it can get to lift it above mediocrity which it only does by a hair.
-This is surprising, given the directorial talents of Charlie Chaplin and the marquee name recognition of heavyweights like Marlon Brando and Sophia Loren.
+A Countess From Hong Kong needs all the help it can get to lift it above mediocrity, which it only does by a hair.
+This is surprising, given the directorial talent of Charlie Chaplin and the marquee-name recognition of heavyweights like Marlon Brando and Sophia Loren.

 The trivial storyline features a Russian countess named Natascha (Loren) who stows away in the stateroom of a married United States diplomat Ogden, (Brando) bound for New York.
 They must scheme to ensure she arrives safely and undetected in Hawaii by marrying her off to another man.